simri77/alx-backend-javascript/0x06-unittests_in_js/README.md

-# Thsi is Unittests in JS project.
+# This is Unittests in JS project.